jamiejacob/book-app/README.md

 # BookApp

 A basic Books web application.
+A prototype intended for a in more depth conversation about the application.
+It has the following pages
-It has the following pages 1.Home page which shows the latests 3 books with serach bar to search for other books 2.Books list page
+1.Home page which shows the latests 3 books with search bar to search for other books 2.Books list page
 3.Book Detail page

 A mock json has been used for Books data.
-A prototype intended for a in more depth conversation about the application

 ## Development server